 Once you do start repaying the loan, you can spread your payments out over as many as 10 years, and you may be able to pay as little as $40 per month.
 Your actual monthly payment will depend on how much you borrowed.
 If you must borrow money in order to further your education, the Perkins Loan is the most desirable type of loan to receive.

 Private Alternative Loans are available to students who must borrow additional funds to pay for their cost of education.
-To assist in choosing a lender for an Alternative Loan, students can go to Simple Tuition to compare lenders side by side.
-Simple Tuition is a search and comparison tool that allows students to compare and apply for Alternative Loans with various lenders.
+To assist in choosing a lender for an Alternative Loan, students can go to ELM Select to compare lenders side by side.
+ELM Select is a search and comparison tool that allows students to compare and apply for Alternative Loans with various lenders.
 Their features allow students to choose lenders that best fit their needs and financial situation.
 Once the student has chosen a lender, they must follow their lenders instructions to apply for the loan.
 If you have been awarded an Alternative Loan on your award letter, take a look at the ELM Select website to choose a lender and apply for the loan.